Computer History Museum: Famous Computers and Gadgets

 Apple Macintosh (1984)

 The Apple Macintosh is one of the most famous in a line of growing products from Apple.
 For one thing, it was the first commercially successful desktop computer with a graphic user interface and mouse.
-For another, the Macintosh was the first of a long line of products that you now know as an IMac, Macbook etc. The Apple Macintosh made a huge splash when it was introduced in a now iconic ad during Super Bowl XVIII.
+For another, the Macintosh was the first of a long line of products you now know as an iMac, Macbook, etc. The Apple Macintosh made a huge splash when it was introduced in an iconic ad during Super Bowl XVIII.
 The Macintosh is easily one of the most famous computers in history.

 Enigma Machine (1935)

 At first glance, this Enigma machine looks like a vintage typewriter encased in wood.
 On the contrary, this gadget was used by Germany to create encrypted messages during World War II.
-You may recall the Enigma machine was featured in the 2014 movie The Imitation Game about the efforts to crack the code.
+You may recall that the Enigma machine was featured in the 2014 movie The Imitation Game, which describes the efforts to crack the code.
 If you can read German, you’ll see a set of instructions on how to maintain the machine inside the case.

 Google’s First Production Server (1998)

-Before Google became the world’s largest search engine, it operated out of a garage not far from the Computer History Museum.
-However, it wasn’t too long for consumers to notice that Google’s search engine was superior to competitors like Excite and Netscape.
-In the early years, Google co-founders Larry Page and Sergey Brin used this rack of PCs and Ethernet routers, on display at CHM.
-Equally important is that this server was donated to the Computer History Museum by Google.
+Before Google became the world’s largest search engine, it operated from a garage near the Computer History Museum.
+However, it wasn’t too long before consumers noticed that Google’s search engine was superior to competitors like Excite and Netscape.
+In the early years, Google co-founders Larry Page and Sergey Brin used this rack of PCs and Ethernet routers on display at CHM.
+Equally important is that Google donated this server to the Computer History Museum.

 Related: iChina: High-Tech Fine Dining In Silicon Valley